psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Ippomedon a deer gede unto,
 That full konningly gon he it undo,
 So fair, that very son he gan to dight
-That both him byheld squyre and knighte ;
+That both him byheld squyre and knighte;
 The ladye looked out of her pavylyon,
-And saw hitn dight the venyson ;
+And saw hitn dight the venyson;
 There she had grete daintee,
 And so had alle that dyd hym see.
 She sawe all that he down threu,